hannesdatta/course-dprep/content/docs/project/resources/_index.md

 ---
 bookFlatSection: false
-title: "Building Blocks"
+title: "More resources"
 bookHidden: false
 weight: 50
 bookCollapseSection: true
 draft: false
-description: Building blocks are code snippets that we will make available throughout the course, and that you can use for your team projects.
+description: Discover example projects and code snippets to use for your team projects.
 ---

-# Building Blocks
+# More resources

 Building blocks are code snippets that we will make available throughout the course, and that you can use for your team projects.